scikit-beam/scikit-beam/doc/development/workflow/development_workflow.rst

 Before following the steps in this document you need:

 + an account on `GitHub`_
-+ a local copy of the astropy source.
++ a local copy of the scikit-beam source.
 Instructions for doing that, including the basics you need for setting up git and GitHub, are at :ref:`get_devel`.

 Strongly Recommended, but not required
 ======================================

-You cannot easily work on the development version of astropy in a python environment in which you also use the stable version.
+You cannot easily work on the development version of scikit-beam in a python environment in which you also use the stable version.
 It can be done |emdash|
 but can only be done *successfully* if you always remember whether the development version or stable version is the active one.